ethan-prime/cow/README.md

 ```
 sqrt_newtons_method.milk
 ```
-Uses Newton's Method to continuously calculate thesquare root of a number to 10 decimal points until the user enters 0, based on this equation:
+Uses Newton's Method to continuously calculate the square root of a number to 10 decimal points until the user enters 0, based on this equation:

 ```math
 $$x_{n+1} = \frac{1}{2}\left(x _{n} + \frac{a}{x_{n}} \right)$$